-Liberal Arts: The studies in a college (such as language, history, mathematics, literature, and abstract science) intended to provide chiefly general knowledge and to develop the general intellectual capacities, such as reason and judgment, opposed to professional or vocational skills.
+Liberal Arts: The studies in a college (such as language, history, mathematics, literature, and abstract science) intended to provide chiefly general knowledge and to develop general intellectual capacities, such as reason and judgment, as opposed to professional or vocational skills.

 Major: The field of concentration or specialization for a college undergraduate.
-Usually students are asked to declare a major by the end of their sophomore year.
-A student normally spends one quarter to one third of their total undergraduate work in their major field.
+Usually, students are asked to declare a major by the end of their sophomore year.
+A student normally spends one-quarter to one-third of their total undergraduate work in their major field.

 Minor: A secondary area of academic concentration, but requiring fewer courses than a major, which may or may not be required by an institution.

 NMSQT: The National Merit Scholarship Qualifying Test is combined with the PSAT, taken in October of the Junior year.
-Scoring well on this test is the first requirement toward recognition in the National Merit Scholarship competition.
+Scoring well on this test is the first requirement for recognition in the National Merit Scholarship competition.

 PSAT: The Preliminary Scholastic Assessment Test is a scholastic assessment test administered to high school juniors.
-Scoring well on this test is the prerequisite towards qualifying for the National Merit Scholarship.
+Scoring well on this test is the prerequisite for qualifying for the National Merit Scholarship.
 Scores are reported on a scale from 20-80 for verbal, quantitative aptitude, and writing skills.
 Sophomores take this test for practice only.